So you want to travel New Zealand by campervan?

 Travelling around New Zealand by car or campervan is undoubtedly the best way to see the country; you have the freedom to explore at your own pace and see the sights you want to see without having to stick to a strict itinerary.
-There are so many places in New Zealand that you can’t reach by bus – windy coastal roads, rural towns – so having your own mode of transport really is the ideal option for travelling around.
+There are so many places in New Zealand that you can’t reach on public transport – windy coastal roads, rural towns – so having your own four wheels really is the ideal option for travelling around.

 Renting a vehicle is an unfortunately expensive but very logical choice for those who have a short or limited time in the country.
 Popular rental companies include Jucy and Escape, though a quick google search will bring up loads of options.

-If, like me, you are somewhat bewildered when it comes to making the grown-up, sensible decision of choosing a car that won’t break down in a weeks’ time, and won’t cost you an arm and a leg, then this post might be able to help you.
-I’m by no means an expert when it comes to buying a second-hand vehicle so if you’re an engineer or just a pro at buying cars, this post will probably be in laymen’s terms for you (sorry!).
-I’ve tried to compile the best list of advice I possibly can based on mine & James’ experience of buying a vehicle in New Zealand.
+If, like me, you are somewhat bewildered when it comes to making the grown-up, sensible decision of choosing a car that won’t break down in a weeks’ time – and won’t cost you an arm and a leg – then this post might be able to help you.

 1) Decide what you need the vehicle for

 When it comes to buying a vehicle, you basically need to decide what you want between the three following options: